RomJepson/RefreshScroll/README.md

 RefreshScroll
 =============

-Pull to refresh for scroll view, such as tableview and collectionview.
+Pull to refresh scroll view, such as tableview and collectionview.